 Command Explanation: npx create-react-app client

-is used to set up a new React application with a pre-configured development environment.
+The command npx create-react-app client is used to set up a new React application with a pre-configured development environment.
 Let’s break down each part of this command to understand what it does and why it is useful.

 npx